Skip to main content

 Term Definition Visual Formula Value

-Diameter Measurement of a straight line from the center of each wheel (also known as the wheelbase) GO Code Base diameter d = 2 r ~ 135 mm or 5.3 in
+Diameter Measurement of a straight line from the center of each wheel (also known as the wheelbase) A top down view of the Code Base with a red line across, connected the center of each of the black wheels, to illustrate the diameter or wheelbase of the robot. d = 2 r ~ 135 mm or 5.3 in

-Circumference The total distance driven by the wheels in order to complete a 360° Go tire that shows the outline of the circumference C = π d ~ 424 mm or 16.7 in
+Circumference The total distance driven by the wheels in order to complete a 360° A top down view of the Code Base robot with a red circle over it, encompassing the whole robot.
+The diameter of the circle aligns with the wheelbase from the previous image.
+C = π d ~ 424 mm or 16.7 in

 Mathematics of Turning Any Degree